-The product that has been assessed on the basis and principles of eco-design is a traction electric operated passenger lift.
-The reference model is an MRL traction elevator suitable for buildings with reduced shaft clearances.
-The design of that new model was under the vision of substituting two formerly produced elevator models.
+The product that has been assessed on the basis and principles of eco-design is an innovative electric cabin platform lift.
+The reference model is the ideal choice for homes and public buildings with low traffic.
+The design of that new model was under the vision of substituting formerly produced elevator models in the category of homelifts.
+Tailor-made, fully customizable lifts that provide affordable, attractive mobility within any home.
 The newly designed model is able to cover a range of specifications.